 The film explores a deep, 50-year antagonism between The Village and the Toronto police while highlighting the systemic problems of how missing persons cases are handled in a neighbourhood where racism is still a problem.

-The documentary also takes us on an emotional journey to Turkey, where we meet a group of LGBT refugees who have fled their home countries in fear for their lives.
+The documentary also takes us on an emotional journey to Turkey, where we meet a group of LGBTQ refugees who have fled their home countries in fear for their lives.
 They’re waiting to come to a place like Toronto, where they hope that they will find people they can trust and where they can finally be open about their sexuality.

 But in a city that prides itself on being an open and safe place for marginalized people, questions persist: How is it possible that these men remained missing for so many years, and why didn’t the Toronto community as a whole put more pressure on the police and officials to find them?